 Final course grades depend heavily upon the results of a final exam.
 Exams are administered in large halls with up to 2,000 students and are graded by examiners, not necessarily the course instructor.
 You must attend tutorials and sign up for the finals according to NUS procedures.
 If you miss 20 percent or more of a class, you will not be permitted to take the final exam and your course grade will reflect that failure.

 You may look up past exams on file at the library, study the questions, and request feedback from the teaching staff.
 It is important for you to request such feedback early in the semester, as the teaching staff is likely to be less sympathetic and responsive just before the exams.
 Instructors generally do not give the feedback, evaluation, and explanation of grading that is common at UC.

-Fall grades are usually available in late January to early February and spring grades are usually available in early July.
+Fall grades are usually available in late January and spring grades are usually available in early July.

 Extending UCEAP Participation

 It is possible to extend your participation from the UCEAP fall program to the spring program at NUS.
 If you are considering an extension, submit a Departmental and College Pre-Approval to Extend (DPA) form prior to departure.
 Once abroad, make an appointment with the UCEAP Liaison Officer to initiate the extension process.
 The Liaison Officer must submit a Request for Final Approval (RFA) form to the UCEAP Systemwide Office by the deadline indicated on the form.
 If you do not submit an approved DPA before departure, then you must submit a Petition to Extend form, which requires campus and department approval, and can take up to eight weeks to process.

 UCEAP must approve your extension request.
 Approval is based on a number of factors including program criteria, academic performance, the support of your UC campus department, and available space.